 - ◆ If you are loading media with a 2-inch core, set the collet into the outside (closest to the home side) hole of the spool.
-This is how the collet is installed at the factory. - ◆ If you are loading media with a 3-inch core, set the collet into the inside hole (closest to the far side) of the spool. - 2.
-Tighten the pin with the hex wrench included with the printer. - 3.
-Load the media roll onto the spool.

-- 4. Load and secure the other collet against end of media roll.
+This is how the collet is installed at the factory. - ◆ If you are loading media with a 3-inch core, set the collet into the inside hole (closest to the far side) of the spool.
+Tighten the pin with a 5/16-inch hex wrench. - 2.
+Load the media roll onto the spool. - Load and secure the other collet against the end of the media roll.

 The far-side collet does not have a metal pin.
-Push the collet into the core, and friction will hold it in place. - 5.
-From the rear of the printer, load the media and spool into the printer's supply spool holder.
+Push the collet into the core, and friction will hold it in place.

+4. From the rear of the printer, load the media and spool into the printer's supply spool holder.